My Story & My Specialities

 During my time in the public schools, I realized that I wanted to work with children with complex presentations of social, emotional, and behavioral concerns.
 As a Raleigh native, my family returned home in 2010 and I worked for a group practice before opening my solo practice in 2012.

 I am passionate about helping parents connect with their children in order to cultivate loving and supportive interactions that are felt by both parents and child.
-My background in School Psychology has given me extensive experience conducting psycho-educational evaluations and consultation with teachers and school administrators, which is helpful when supporting families as they navigate school services for their children.
+My background in School Psychology has given me extensive experience conducting psycho-educational evaluations and consulting with teachers and school administrators, which is helpful when supporting families as they navigate school services for their children.

 King, E.W., Schanding, T., Elmore, G. (2015).
 Voices From the Field: School psychologists.
 Gifted